compound-finance/quark/README.md

 ## Project Structure and Sub-projects

 Quark is not quite a typical foundry project.
 While there is a root `foundry.toml` that combines all the contracts into a single project, related source files are split across sub-directories containing their own, smaller `foundry.toml` projects.
 We call these "sub-projects."
+These sub-projects all live in `src`.

 You can still `forge build` and `forge test` from the root directory and expect things to work normally.
 However, sub-projects can also be developed, built, and tested independently.
 These sub-projects are:

-- quark-core
-- quark-core-scripts
+- src/codejar
-- legend-scripts (NOTE that this project will likely be removed into a standalone repo at some point)
+- src/legend-scripts (NOTE that this project will likely be removed into a standalone repo at some point)
+- src/quark-core
+- src/quark-core-scripts
+- src/quark-factory
+- src/quark-proxy

 By separating contracts into these sub-projects, it is possible to use per-project compilation settings to optimize and deploy different sets of contracts with different configurations.
 Moreover, builds and test runs can be faster for individual sub-projects: from a sub-project directory, `forge build` builds only that sub-project's contracts, and `forge test` runs only the tests that pertain to it.
 For example: